senresearch/julia-intro-docs/announcement.md

 Friday October 25, 2019 from 3:00pm-5:00pm

 CHIPS Room 208
-[Add street address and directions?]
+Center for Healthcare Improvement and Patient Simulation
+26 S Dunlap St, Memphis, TN 38163

 Are you a budding data scientist curious about new programming language?
 Do you wish you could speed up your R or Python program?